Best Hotels in London: Mayfair, Soho & South Bank (2026)

 Price: £300–2,500/night | Location: 4 Richmond Mews, Soho

-Soho Hotel is the flagship of the Firmdale collection — the extraordinary industrial conversion (the former parking garage converted to the most design-creative hotel in London), the excellent Refuel Bar (the finest hotel bar in Soho), the extraordinary Screening Room (the private cinema in the basement — available for private hire, the most extraordinary hotel amenity in London), and the extraordinary Soho position.
+Soho Hotel is the flagship of the Firmdale collection — a former parking garage converted into the most design-forward hotel in London.
+The Refuel Bar is Soho’s standout hotel bar, the Screening Room in the basement (a private cinema, available for private hire) may be the most distinctive hotel amenity in the city, and the Soho position puts everything within walking distance.

 The Hoxton, Holborn — Value Design